Healthdirect Free Australian health advice you can count on.

 What are the risks associated with dihydrocodeine?

 It is important that you take the correct dose of dihydrocodeine.
-Use a medicine measure (cup or syringe) to ensure that the dose is correct.
+Use a medicine measure (cup or syringe) to be sure the dose is correct.
 These are available from your pharmacist.

-Dihydrocodeine may make it difficult for you to drive or operate heavy machinery.
+Dihydrocodeine may make it hard for you to drive, care for young children, or operate heavy machinery.

-If you have asthma, emphysema (COPD) or other respiratory conditions, epilepsy or other convulsion disorders, liver or kidney problems, your doctor may decide that dihydrocodeine is not suitable for you.
+If you have lung, liver or kidney problems, your doctor may decide that dihydrocodeine is not a good option for you.

-There are other situations that may limit your use of dihydrocodeine, including if you drink alcohol excessively.
+There are other situations that may mean that dihydrocodeine is not a good option for you.
+One example is if you drink alcohol excessively.
 Your doctor is the best person to guide you on whether dihydrocodeine is the right medicine for you, and how long you should take it for.

 If a person is not breathing, or if they are unresponsive, seek help straight away.
 Call triple zero (000) and ask for an ambulance.